Introducing Mass Timber and housing affordability in a signature development from Mike Geric Construction

 The main site frontage on Speed Avenue has been designed to retain and complement the beautiful London Plane trees that form the character of this neighbourhood street.
 Both the East and West buildings have main entrances on Speed, and the frontage is further activated by the arbor entrances and patios for the East Building’s ground-oriented units.
 Between the two buildings, a through-block lane connects Speed and Frances and functions as an informal local street, complete with side- walks, boulevard plantings, and entrances to the ground-orient- ed residential units.

 Wood is the most abundant and naturally renewable building material on the planet and has the lowest embodied energy of any primary building material.
-Mass Timber offers all the engineering benefits of traditional reinforced concrete construction while at the same time reducing the carbon emissions on production and with the added capacity to store carbon long-term (centuries) rather than emit carbon as concrete and steel do.

 Benefits of Mass Timber